 The best way to see if you have available discounts for car rentals is to ask your employer.

-Typically your HR department will have some information on all of that available discounts that are available to you.
+Typically your HR department will have some information on all of the discounts that are available to you.
 You might already know where to find this.

 There are even some websites that allow you to run a quick scan of what your employer may offer as a discount.
 CorporateShopping.com is a good place to start.